You are here:Home/Drug Abuse/How Does Community-Based Drug Rehab Work?

-For some people, living with their family – cooking and then enjoying healthful meals, raking up the leaves from the red maple trees in the backyard and playing Scrabble – helps them to feel grounded as they receive treatment for their addiction.
+For some people, living with their family – cooking and then enjoying healthful meals, raking up the leaves from the red maple trees in the backyard, and playing Scrabble – helps them feel grounded as they receive treatment addiction.

-It is known that being connected to a network of supportive people, whether they are family members or a tight network of friends, makes recovery from an addiction more likely, and being able to feel these connections whilst undergoing treatment can be helpful to some people.
+It is known that being connected to anetwork of supportive people, whether they are family members or a tight network of friends, makes recovery from addiction more likely, and being able to feel these connections whilst undergoing treatment can be helpful to some people.

 The ability to work, to care for children

-Not everyone is able to stop working or to leave their children or aging parents with loving family members while they focus on treating their addiction; it is simply not feasible.
+Not everyone can stop working or leave their children or aging parents with loving family members while they focus on treating their addiction; it is simply not feasible.

 Community-based drug rehab provides options for those who cannot walk away from their lives to enter an addiction treatment program, sometimes providing assistance with childcare or scheduling in a flexible way so that it is possible for the addicted person to attend sessions.